Brown's Chicken massacre: Incident

-Two of the Ehlenfeldts' daughters were scheduled to be at the restaurant that night, but weren't present at the time of the killing.
-A third daughter, Jennifer, was later elected to the Wisconsin State Senate.
+Two of the Ehlenfeldts' daughters were scheduled to be at the restaurant that night, but were not present at the time of the killing.
+A third daughter, Jennifer, was later elected to the Wisconsin Senate.

 Michael Castro's parents called the police a couple hours after closing time.
 Later, Guadalupe Maldonado's wife also called the police, concerned that her husband did not return home from work and that his car was still in the apparently closed Brown's Chicken parking lot.
 When officers arrived at the building, they spotted the rear employees' door open.
 Inside, they found the seven bodies, some face-down, some face-up, in a cooler and in a walk-in refrigerator.
 When Palatine police found the bodies, it was more than 5½ hours after the 9 p.m. closing.
+The final recorded purchase that was made at the Brown's Chicken establishment was a four-piece meal that was sold at 9:08 p.m.

 Perpetrators

 In March 2002, more than nine years after the murders, Anne Lockett came forward and implicated her former boyfriend, James Degorski, and his associate, Juan Luna, in the crime.
+Degorski and Luna had been childhood friends and attended William Fremd High School together.
 Luna, then aged 18, was a former employee of the restaurant.
 In April 2002, the Palatine Police Department matched a DNA sample from Luna to a sample of saliva from a piece of partially eaten chicken found in the garbage during the crime scene investigation.

 The chicken was kept in a freezer for most of the time since the crime.
 Testimony at trial indicated it was not frozen for several days after discovery, and was allowed to thaw several times for examination and testing, in the hope of an eventual match via increasingly sophisticated testing methods not available in 1993.

 The Palatine Police Department took the two suspects into custody on May 16, 2002.
-Luna confessed to the crime during an interrogation, though his lawyers later claimed that he was coerced to do so through police brutality and threats of deportation.
-The pair, who met at Palatine's William Fremd High School, subsequently went to trial.
+Luna confessed to the crime during an interrogation, though his lawyers later claimed that he was coerced to do so through police brutality and had his family, who were Mexican nationals, threatened with deportation.
+Degorski also confessed and an audio recording of it played during his trial, although his lawyers similarly contended that the confession was obtained under duress.
+Both men subsequently went to trial.